 Trail Conditions: Closed

-All Clark County snowmobile trails are CLOSED.
-Please be aware riding on closed trails is trespassing and fines apply, not to mention it could cause long term trail closures!
+Our trails are CLOSED for the season.
+Be aware riding on closed trails is trespassing and fines apply, not to mention it could cause long term trail closures!

 In 1997 we added a tractor and new drag to our grooming fleet to keep up with the grooming schedule.
 In 1999 we further expanded our growing trail system with a snowmobile trail running from Granton to Sherwood.
 In 2001 we made a big achievement in trail devolpement by creating a snowmobile trail from Neillsville to Loyal, giving us a total of 56 miles in groomed snowmobile trails across private lands.
 In 2002 we had to add a second tractor and drag to keep up with the high grooming demand.
 After receiving heavy, drifting snows during the ’06-’08 seasons while continuing to get stuck with our tractors, we felt the need to add a newer tracked groomer to our fleet.